 However, if your car doesn’t have a roof rack, then the process becomes more difficult.
 Nonetheless, carrying a ladder without a roof rack is possible by following a few easy methods.

-How To Transport a Ladder Without a Roof Rack
+How To Transport A Ladder Without Roof Rack

-Down below in this step-by-step guide, we will teach you how to carry a ladder without a roof track.
+In this step-by-step guide, I will show you how to carry a ladder without a roof track.
 You should always follow proper safety precautions if you need to transport your ladder for gutter cleaning or anything else.

 Hence, make sure to follow each of these steps very carefully to avoid any safety risks.